samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 Encounters are the individual scenes in the larger story of your adventure.
 Reduced to fundamentals, an encounter is an objective with an obstacle.
 It accomplishes one or more of the following:

 * Moving characters closer to achieving a goal
-* Frustrating the characters’ progress toward a goal
+* Frustrating the characters' progress toward a goal
 * Revealing new information

 ### Character Objectives